-It will be important for the operator of an overseas trade repository that is applying for an ADTR licence to outline to us to what extent it will expect us to be relying on compliance with the home jurisdiction requirements as being sufficient for Australian purposes.
+RG 249.103 It will be important for the operator of an overseas trade repository that is applying for an ADTR licence to indicate to us the extent to which it will expect us to rely on compliance with the home jurisdiction requirements as being sufficient for Australian purposes.
 Any such expected reliance is also likely to be relevant in any self-assessment report required under the derivative trade repository rules.